-The Company is continuing discussions with another party in respect of a possible commercial transaction and, subject to the outcome of the above two transactions proposes to raise capital through a partially underwritten, non-renounceable entitlement offer to shareholders under a "transaction specific" or full prospectus.
+The Company proposes to raise capital through a partially underwritten, non-renounceable entitlement offer to shareholders under a "transaction specific" or full prospectus to be lodged with ASIC and ASX in the near future.

 MINERAL RESOURCE & ORE RESOURCE GOVERNANCE

 Resources and Reserves are estimated by suitably qualified personnel in accordance with the requirements of the JORC Code, industry standard techniques and internal guidelines.
 There is a focus on quality assurance and quality control protocols covering all aspects of the work process.